dataluscorp/browser/toolkit/components/telemetry/docs/start/adding-a-new-probe.rst

 Validation
 ----------

-While it's important to confirm that the data collection works on your machine, the Firefox user population is very diverse.
+While it's important to confirm that the data collection works on your machine, the Datalus user population is very diverse.
 Before basing decisions on any new data, it should be validated.
 This could take various forms.

 For *new data collection* using existing Telemetry data types, the transport mechanism is already tested.
 It is sufficient to validate the incoming values.
 This could happen through `Redash <https://docs.telemetry.mozilla.org/tools/stmo.html>`_ or through `custom analysis <https://docs.telemetry.mozilla.org/tools/spark.html>`_.